 Just this week we were having a team chat and Alex (our new sommelier extraordinair) described a wine as "plush".
 I was confused.
 What did plush mean?
 Alex explained "you know round and soft".
 I was still confused.
 It sounded like she was describing my wine belly, not what was in my glass.
 Then we got to the crux of the term, less harsh acidity and tannins... more like milk then like lemonade.
 Boom!
 Now we were talking in terms I understood.

-A collection of everyday wine terms that is often misunderstood.
-If you would like us to add any, please email us at firstname.lastname@example.org
+This got us thinking what other terms are we always assuming people know?
+So we've started a list.
+Here's a collection of everyday wine terms that is often misunderstood.
+We want it ti grow over time so if you'd would like us to add any, please email us at firstname.lastname@example.org

 Have you ever heard the question from a snooty waiter or adolescent bottle-shop clerk, “Would you like a dry on non-dry wine?"